DouglasBagambe/DouglasBagambe/README.md

 ## About Me
 I'm a passionate Software Engineer with a strong focus on building scalable and efficient applications.
 With experience in **Frontend** and **Backend** development, I'm always exploring emerging technologies like **Machine Learning**, **Artificial Intelligence**, and **Blockchain** to enhance my skillset.

-- 🔭 Currently working on a full stack Solana NFT Marketplace in Rust.
+- 🔭 Currently working on: - A full stack Solana NFT Marketplace in Rust.
+                           - A Driver Behavior Monitoring ML System(DBMS).
+                           - A Driver Behavior Drowsiness ML System(DDMS).
 - 🌱 Learning more about decentralized systems and AI-driven solutions.
 - 👯 Looking to collaborate on open-source Web3 projects.
 - 💬 Ask me about **Machine Learning**, **Python**, **Flutter**, or anything in **Web3**.